gianluxx18/Recipe/README.md

 ## Set Up via GitHub + Streamlit Cloud

-- Fork or clone this repository to your own GitHub account.
+- Fork or clone this repository to your own GitHub account (the repository must be set to public).

 - Visit https://streamlit.io/cloud and sign in with your GitHub account.